 Once the estimated transaction price is established, amounts are allocated to identified performance obligations.
-The transaction price is generally allocated to each separate performance obligation on a relative standalone selling price basis.
-The Company must develop assumptions that require judgment to determine the standalone selling price (SSP) to account for these agreements.
-To determine the standalone selling price the Company's assumptions may include (i) assumptions regarding the probability of obtaining marketing approval for the drug candidate, (ii) estimates regarding the timing of and the expected costs to develop and commercialize the drug candidate, (iii) estimates regarding the timing of and the expect to the drug candidate and (iv) appropriate discount and tax rates.
-Standalone selling prices used to perform the initial allocation are not updated after contract inception.
+The transaction price is generally allocated to each separate performance obligation on a relative standalone selling price (SSP) basis.
+The Company must develop assumptions that require judgment to determine the SSP to account for these agreements.
+To determine the SSP the Company's assumptions may include (i) assumptions regarding the probability of obtaining marketing approval for the drug candidate, (ii) estimates regarding the timing of and the expected costs to develop and commercialize the drug candidate, (iii) estimates of future cash flows from potential product sales with respect to the drug candidate and (iv) appropriate discount and tax rates.
+SSPs used to perform the initial allocation are not updated after contract inception.
 The Company does not include a financing component to its estimated transaction price at contract inception unless it estimates that certain performance obligations will not be satisfied within one year.

 Upfront License Fees: If a license to the Company's intellectual property is determined to be distinct from the other performance obligations identified in the arrangement, the Company recognizes revenues from nonrefundable, upfront license fees based on the relative value prescribed to the license compared to the total value of the arrangement.
-The revenue is recognized when the license is transferred to the collaborator and the collaborator is able to use and benefit from the license.
+The revenue is recognized when the license is transferred to the collaborator is able to use and benefit from the license.
 For licenses that are not distinct from other obligations identified in the arrangement, the Company utilizes judgment to assess the nature of the combined performance obligation to determine whether the combined performance obligation is satisfied over time or at a point in time.
 If the combined performance obligation is satisfied over time, the Company applies an appropriate method of measuring progress for purposes of recognizing revenue from nonrefundable, upfront license fees.
 The Company evaluates the measure of progress each reporting period and, if necessary, adjusts the measure of performance and related revenue recognition.

 Development and Regulatory Milestone Payments: Depending on facts and circumstances, the Company may conclude that it is appropriate to include the milestone in the estimated transaction price using the most likely amount method or that it is appropriate to fully constrain the milestone.
 A milestone payment is included in the transaction price in the reporting period that the Company concludes that it is probable that recording revenue in the period will not result in a significant reversal in amounts recognized in future periods.
-The Company may record revenues from certain milestones in a reporting period before the milestone will not result in a significant reversal in amounts recognized if the Company concludes that achievement of the milestone is probable and that recognition of revenue related to the milestone will not result in a significant reversal in amounts recognized in future periods.
+The Company may record revenues from certain milestones in a reporting period before the milestone will not result in a significant reversal in amounts recognized in future periods.
 The Company records a corresponding contract asset when this conclusion is reached.
-Milestone payments that have not been included in the transaction price to date are fully constrained.
-These milestones remain fully constrained until the Company concludes that achievement of the milestone is probable and that recognized in future periods.
-These milestones remain fully constrained until the Company concludes that achievement of the milestone is probable and that recognized in future periods.
-These milestones remain fully constrained until the Company concludes that achievement of the milestone is probable and that recognized in future periods.
+Until that determination is made, milestone payments that have not been included in the transaction price to date are fully constrained.
 The Company re-evaluates the probability of achievement of such development milestones and any related constraint each reporting period.
 The Company adjusts its estimate of the overall transaction price, including the amount of collaborative revenue that it has recorded, if necessary.